 If you think you have paid too much tax, do not assume that HMRC will find this out automatically.
-Contact your tax office if you know their details or phone the HMRC helpline on: 0845 9000 444 and ask for a tax return to be sent to you.
+Contact the HMRC Self Assessment Helpline on 0300 200 3310 (textphone 0300 200 3319) and ask for a tax return to be sent to you.

 If you don't think you should fill in the tax return

 If you have been sent a tax return but you don't think you should have to fill it in, do not just ignore the tax return.
 If HMRC does not receive the tax return by the date it has to be returned, they will issue an automatic penalty.

 If you get a tax return that you think you shouldn't have to fill in, contact HMRC.
 The correct phone number will be printed on the front of the form.
 If they agree that you shouldn’t have to fill in the form, they will confirm this in writing.

 More information about who should fill in a form

 You can get more information about when a tax return is needed on the HMRC website at: www.hmrc.gov.uk.